-The state director of homeland security and emergency management shall be responsible for carrying out the program for all hazard emergency management authorized by law and shall serve as the governor's authorized representative at the discretion of the governor.
-The state director shall direct and coordinate the all hazard emergency management activities of all state departments, agencies and political subdivisions and shall maintain liaison with and cooperate with all hazard emergency management agencies and organizations of other states and of the federal government.
+B. The director of the technical and emergency support division of the department of public safety shall be responsible to the secretary for carrying out the program for civil emergency preparedness authorized by law and shall serve as the governor's authorized representative at the discretion of the governor.
+The emergency planning and coordination bureau chief shall direct and coordinate the civil emergency preparedness activities of all state departments, agencies and political subdivisions and shall maintain liaison with and cooperate with civil emergency preparedness agencies and organizations of other states and of the federal government.

 History: 1953 Comp., § 9-13-17, enacted by Laws 1969, ch.
 33, § 1; 1973, ch.
 247, § 3; 1977, ch.
 258, § 7; 1989, ch.
-204, § 13; 2007, ch.
-291, § 11.
+204, § 13.